stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 	{
 	  "resetEmailStatus": "ENABLED"
-	}'
+	}

 Email Templates
 ^^^^^^^^^^^^^^^

 To modify the emails that get sent during the password reset workflow, let’s take a look at the email templates for the password reset.
 Email templates in Stormpath have common properties that can be modified to change the appearance of the emails.
-The properties below apply to both email templates that reside in the password policy (resetEmailTemplate and resetSuccessEmailTemplate).
+The properties below apply to both email templates that reside in the password policy (``resetEmailTemplate`` and ``resetSuccessEmailTemplate``).

 **EmailTemplate Properties**